Smith v. Board of School Commissioners of Mobile County

 Smith v.
 Board of School Commissioners of Mobile County, 827 F.2d 684 (11th Cir.
 1987), was a lawsuit in which the United States Court of Appeals for the Eleventh Circuit held that the Mobile County Public School System could use textbooks which purportedly promoted "secular humanism", characterized by the complainants as a religion.

 Parents and other citizens brought a lawsuit against the school board, alleging that the school system was teaching the tenets of secular humanism, an anti-theistic religion.
-The complainants asked that forty-four different elementary through high school level textbooks be removed from the curriculum.
-After an initial ruling in a federal district court in favor of the plaintiffs, the U.S. Court of Appeals for the Eleventh Circuit ruled that as long as the school was motivated by a secular purpose, it didn't matter whether the curriculum and texts shared ideas held by one or more religious groups.
-The Court found that the texts in question promoted important secular values (tolerance, self-respect, logical decision making) and thus the use of the textbooks neither unconstitutionally advanced a nontheistic religion nor inhibited theistic religions.
+The complainants asked that 44 different elementary through high school level textbooks be removed from the curriculum.
+After an initial ruling in a federal district court in favor of the plaintiffs, the U.S. Court of Appeals for the Eleventh Circuit ruled that as long as the school was motivated by a secular purpose, it did not matter whether the curriculum and texts shared ideas held by one or more religious groups.
+The Court found that the texts in question promoted important secular values (tolerance, self-respect, logical decision making), and thus the use of the textbooks neither unconstitutionally advanced a nontheistic religion nor inhibited theistic religions.

-This case is occasionally and incorrectly cited as proving that 'secular humanism' is a religion.
+This case is occasionally, and incorrectly, cited as proving that "secular humanism" is a religion.
 The text below shows the Circuit Court, in overturning the District Court decision, made no such finding.
-They both set aside the question as moot and offered that even if it were (and they weren't saying it is), the teaching of science is not invalidated purely because of its association with secular humanism.
+They both set aside the question as moot and offered that even if it were (and they were not saying it is), the teaching of science is not invalidated purely because of its association with secular humanism.
 Excerpt below from the Circuit Court decision (cited earlier):